In 1784, a Vermont moose went to Paris to settle an argument between a French natural historian and Thomas Jefferson.

-The concept behind degeneration basically held that all natural elements began in one location (presumably Europe), and that's where they could be seen in their purest form.
+Degeneration held that all natural elements began in one location (presumably Europe), where they existed in their purest form.
 As people, plants and animals spread out to other parts of the world, they degenerated into inferior versions of their species.

 Leclerc’s theory played well with the European aristocracy since it described Americans, with democratic ideals, as inferior beings.
 And he didn’t stop there.
 He castigated American Indians as physically weak people with small genitals and a limited drive to procreate.

 “The readiness with which you undertook to endeavor to get for me the skin, the skeleton, and the horns of the Moose, the Caribou, . . . and the Elk, emboldens me to renew my application to you for those objects, which would be an acquisition here, more precious than you can imagine.

 “Whatever expense you incur in procuring or sending these things, I will immediately repay either here or in Boston as you please.”

 After years of Jefferson’s pestering, Sullivan finally rounded up a team of hunters who went moose chasing.
 They got their specimen, most likely in the town of Brookfield, Vt.
 The dead moose then began a long journey to France, via Durham and Portsmouth, N.H., where it was packed, along with an assortment of other animal specimens, and shipped to France.

 Sullivan didn’t show his dismay with the request, but he did note the trouble to get the moose.
 When submitting his bill to Jefferson, he said, “from motives of friendship for you I only Charge for the expenses I have paid in Cash without any thing for my own Trouble which has been very considerable.”